kubernetes-retired/external-storage/docs/deployment.md

 Edit the `provisioner` argument in the `args` field in `deploy/kube-config/deployment.yaml` to be the provisioner's name you decided on.

 `deploy/kube-config/deployment.yaml` specifies a `hostPath` volume `/srv` mounted at `/export`.
-The `/export` directory is where all provisioned `PersistentVolumes'` data is stored, so by mounting a volume there, you specify it as the backing storage for PVs.
+The `/export` directory is where the provisioner stores its provisioned `PersistentVolumes'` data, so by mounting a volume there, you specify it as the backing storage for provisioned PVs.
+You may edit the `hostPath` or even mount some other type of volume at `/export`, like a `PersistentVolumeClaim`.

-Note that the `hostPath` directory must exist on the node the provisioner is scheduled to, so you may want to use a `nodeSelector` to choose a particular node and ensure the directory exists there: `mkdir -p /srv`.
+Note that if you continue with the `hostPath` volume, its path must exist on the node the provisioner is scheduled to, so you may want to use a `nodeSelector` to choose a particular node and ensure the directory exists there: `mkdir -p /srv`.
 If SELinux is enforcing on the node, you may need to make the container [privileged](http://kubernetes.io/docs/user-guide/security-context/) or change the security context of the directory on the node: `sudo chcon -Rt svirt_sandbox_file_t /srv`.

 `deploy/kube-config/deployment.yaml` also configures a service.
 The deployment's pod will use the service's cluster IP as the NFS server IP to put on its `PersistentVolumes`, instead of its own unstable pod IP, because the service's name is passed in via the `SERVICE_NAME` env variable.